gridwise/webtracking-sdk/readme.md

 //or
 var track = ht.trackActionId(actionId, pk, trackOptions)

+var map = track.map //google map object track.resetBounds() //to reset bounds to bring all map items in view var action = track.action //get action object in sync.

 ```

-Note: `track` has ITrackAction interface, but before onReady event, map object and action object is not be available.
+Note: Map object and action object is available in `track` object only after `onActionReady` callback is fired.